Self-Employed Retirement Plans Lubbock, TX

 The Cost of Waiting

-Putting off saving for retirement could lead to a substantial impact on the total you’ll have when you stop working.
-The biggest reason is compound interest—the powerful process where your investments earn returns, and those returns, subsequently, earn even more returns.
-The more time your money has to grow, the greater the impact of this growth.
+Putting off saving for retirement can have a significant impact on the amount you’ll have when you retire.
+The primary reason is compound interest—the powerful process where your investments generate earnings, and those returns, then, accumulate even more returns.
+The more time your money has to grow, the greater the effect of compounding.

 • Alex starts saving $5,000 annually at age 30.